cloud-gov/cg-site/content/docs/compliance/meeting-tic-requirements.md

 Your agency can accomplish this by establishing an operational requirement that all administrative access to cloud.gov services happens via the agency network.
 You can further enforce this requirement with a technical control: [Prevent users in your domain from using the cloud.gov API except from your agency's TIC egress range]({{< relref "docs/apps/experimental/restricting-users-to-trusted-ip-ranges.md" >}}).
 Requests from an IP origin that does not match the range we have on record for your TIC will be rejected.

-Requests from the public accessing an application hosted on cloud.gov do not traverse an agency boundary, so TIC traversal is not relevant for that kind of traffic.
-It's shown here only for clarity.

 ### Restricting usage of your application

 You may also need to restrict access through the "front door" of your deployed applications, such as administrator access to a Wordpress site, or public access to an internal-only service.
 The diagram below shows where you can implement this restriction.